Noah-Stevens/credit-risk-challenge/README.md

   - High‑risk loans (1): 0.98
 - **F1‑Score (High‑risk loans)**: 0.91

 The model achieves exceptional overall performance.
-It demonstrates strong ability to detect high-risk loans (recall = 0.98), though precision is slightly lower (0.84), meaning some false positives—an acceptable trade-off when aiming to minimize false negatives in credit risk assessment.
+It demonstrates strong ability to detect high-risk loans (recall = 0.98), though precision is slightly lower (0.84).
+This means some false positives, which is an acceptable trade-off when aiming to minimize false negatives in credit risk assessment.

 ## Repository Contents
 - Credit_Risk — Jupyter notebook performing data preprocessing, model training, evaluation, and reporting